Ali-H77/task-1/READme.md

 Employee IDs must be unique integers.

-📸 Sample Screenshots (Optional)

-You can add screenshots of:

-The dashboard with graphs

-Add employee form

-Update employee form

 📬 Feedback or Contributions

 Feel free to fork this project or open issues for bugs and improvements.